-Casita Camino al Mar is a new palapa style Beach Retreat located next door to the Hacienda Camino al Mar in the seaside village of Bucerias, just 10 miles north of the Puerto Vallarta International Airport, 10 minutes to Sayulita/Punta Mita, and 20 minutes drive to Puerto Vallarta.
+Casita Camino al Mar is a palapa style Beach Retreat located next door to the Hacienda Camino al Mar in the seaside village of Bucerias, just 10 miles north of the Puerto Vallarta International Airport, 10 minutes to Sayulita/Punta Mita, and 20 minutes drive to Puerto Vallarta.
 The two side by side villas can be combined to offer 10 total guest suites for larger groups/weddings and can accommodate up to 26 sleeping guests.

-This unique luxury 3 bedroom villa is located a ½ block (less than a minute walk) to a fine sandy beach that goes on for miles.
+This unique boutique 3 bedroom villa plus 3 lofts is located a ½ block (less than a minute walk) to a fine sandy beach that goes on for miles.
 The beach is perfect for walking, swimming, water sports, and even horseback or bike riding.
 The location is ideal for exploring the small town’s artisan market, shops, art galleries, and great restaurants all within a 5 minute walk.
-The Casita blurs the line between indoors and out and offers over 3,000 square feet of combined indoor /outdoor living spaces, including relaxing stone fountains and garden lounge areas, an outdoor beach shower, and a large covered pergola with bar and grill for entertaining.
+The Casita blurs the line between indoors and out and offers over 4,000 square feet of combined indoor /outdoor living spaces, including relaxing stone fountains and garden lounge areas, an outdoor beach shower, and a large covered pergola with bar and grill for entertaining.
 The focal point of the villa is a large heated swimming pool (35 ft X 16 ft with high tech water filtration system) and a beautiful stone fountain cascade that spills into the pool.

 The Chef’s kitchen has a large center island with granite counter tops and professional appliances including a Dexa 6 burner gas stove/oven, refrigerator with ice maker, dishwasher, and wine fridge.
 Purified water filtration system throughout.